atlassubbed/atlas-cleanup-tests/README.md

 })
 ```

+#### with `done` callback

 Even if your test is sync, mocha's `done` callback can be used to test (partial) code-paths.
 The `cleanup` function will also be able to wrap these tests without any work on your part:

-### with `done` callback

 ```javascript
 // Animal.test.js